-- Cumulative GPA of at least 2.75 - Education GPA at least 3.0 for all education courses with no grade below C. - Content area GPA of at least 3.0 with no grade below C. (middle school majors and education minors only)
+- Cumulative GPA of at least 2.75 - Education GPA at least 3.0 for all education courses with no grade below C. - Content area GPA of at least 3.0 with no grade below C.

-- Cumulative GPA of at least 2.75 (required for certification in Missouri) - Education GPA at least 3.0 for all education courses with no grade below C. - Content area GPA of at least 3.0 with no grade below C. (middle and secondary only) - Completing at least 95 semester hours (undergraduates only) - Receiving a favorable written reference from a faculty member at Avila University and a business reference. - Submitting electronically (and by the deadline) the Final Clinical Experience/Internship application and all other required forms. - Demonstrating good character, positive attitude and dedication to the ethics of the teaching profession - Receiving positive evaluations of professional dispositions. - Taking and passing the Missouri Content Assessment (MoCA) before beginning the Final Clinical Experience. - Obtaining a Missouri Substitute Teaching License
+- Cumulative GPA of at least 2.75 (required for certification in Missouri) - Education GPA at least 3.0 for all education courses with no grade below C. - Content area GPA of at least 3.0 with no grade below C. - Completing at least 95 semester hours (undergraduates only) - Receiving a favorable written reference from a faculty member at Avila University and a business reference. - Submitting electronically (and by the deadline) the Final Clinical Experience/Internship application and all other required forms. - Demonstrating good character, positive attitude and dedication to the ethics of the teaching profession - Receiving positive evaluations of professional dispositions. - Taking and passing the Missouri Content Assessment (MoCA) before beginning the Final Clinical Experience. - Obtaining a Missouri Substitute Teaching License